 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 Conrad Marca-Relli was born to Italian parents in Boston on June 5, 1913.
-In 1927 he moved to New York with his family, where he attended a private art school and took evening classes in painting.
-It was amid this new environment that his interest for Italian Renaissance art matured.
+In 1927 he moved to New York with his family.
+He attended a private art school and took evening classes in painting, developing an interest in Italian Renaissance art.
 In 1930 he enrolled in an art program at the Cooper Union Institute, New York.
-While working at the WPA Federal Art Project from 1935 to 1938, he got to know such artists as Willem de Kooning, Franz Kline, and John Graham, all of whom led him to completely change his vision of painting.
+While working at the WPA Federal Art Project from 1935 to 1938, he got to know such artists as Willem de Kooning, John Graham, and Franz Kline, who led him to completely change his vision of painting.

-After completing his military service, he moved to Birdcliff, near Woodstock, where he produced paintings that were clearly influenced by Surrealist and Metaphysical art.
+After completing military service, Marca-Relli moved to Birdcliff, near Woodstock, where he produced paintings that were clearly influenced by Surrealist and Metaphysical art.
 Back in New York in 1947, he held his first solo exhibition at the Niveau Gallery and went to Paris in September of the same year.
-In 1948, disappointed by the Parisian art scene, he moved to Rome, where he exhibited for two consecutive years, became part of the Italian art circles, and befriended Afro Basaldella.
-His paintings of the period were characterized by increasing abstraction.
-In 1949 he went back to the U.S. and founded the Eight Street Club with Rothko, Kline, and de Kooning.
-In 1951 he organized the Ninth Street Show, a group exhibition of Abstract Expressionists organized by the artists themselves.
+In 1948, disappointed by the Parisian art scene, he moved to Rome, where he exhibited for two consecutive years, joined Italian artistic circles, and befriended Afro Basaldella.
+His paintings from this period are characterized by increasing abstraction.
+In 1949 he went back to the United States and founded the Eight Street Club with de Kooning, Kline, and Mark Rothko.
+In 1951 he promoted the Ninth Street Show, a self-organized group exhibition of Abstract Expressionist art.
 In 1953 he organized the second Ninth Street Show at the Stable Gallery, where he also exhibited his first collages.
 The same year he moved to East Hampton, Long Island, and become close friends with Jackson Pollock.